This Christmas present idea will grow on you

 It’s a common Maine problem.
 You’re looking for the perfect gift for the seafaring businessperson in your life, but time is running out before Christmas.
-You have a budget of $3,000, but you haven’t found the perfect storm, the nori’easter of yuletide bliss.
+You have a budget of $3,000, but you haven’t found the perfect storm, the nor’easter of yuletide bliss.

 Enter one of the Maine-iest gifts possible.
 A New Seaweed Farmer Kit from the Maine Seaweed Exchange and Springtide Seaweed wraps up all those issues, and comes in under budget at a cool $2,750.